 c) Aircraft insurance declaration

-Aircraft will be registered and impounded on Thursday and
+Aircraft will be registered and inspected/impounded the day prior to the rally flight and

-depart Hayward on Friday morning, making a mandatory fuel
+depart Hayward on Rally day morning, making a mandatory fuel

 stop at the Intermediate Airport , passing multiple